Francis Gilman Blake: Academic career

 Blake joined the faculty of the University of Minnesota Medical School in 1917, and the Rockefeller Institute of Medical Research in 1919.
 Also during this time, he accepted a commission with the Medical Reserve Corps, entering as a First Lieutenant in January 1918 and promoting to Captain within three months.
 He was part of a commission studying the transmission of influenza within army camps, which was a significant problem at the time.
-He spent 20 months working with Major Russell Cecil at the Army Medical School, primarily on the production and prevention of bacterial pneumonia in monkeys, the end result being a series of ten papers in the Journal of Experimental Medicine.
+He spent 20 months working with Major Russell Cecil at the Army Medical School, primarily on the production and prevention of bacterial pneumonia in monkeys, the result being a series of ten papers in the Journal of Experimental Medicine.

 In 1921, he became the John Slade Ely Professor of Medicine at Yale, where he was named Sterling Professor of Medicine in 1927.
 At the time of his appointment, he was one of the youngest full professors of medicine in Yale's history.
 He was dean of Yale's medical school from 1940 until 1947.
 He was the physician-in-chief of Yale-New Haven Hospital for more than thirty years, from 1921 until his death in 1952.
 He performed significant research in epidemic diseases and some of the first laboratory and clinical tests on penicillin.
 He was the doctoral advisor of Thomas Francis Jr., who in turn was the advisor of Jonas Salk.

-Blake joined the American Association of Immunologists in 1921 and served as its president from 1934-5, after which he was one of its councillors from 1935-9.
-He was part of the board of editors of The Journal of Immunology from 1936–42, and an associate editor from 1943-52.
+Blake joined the American Association of Immunologists in 1921 and served as its president from 1934 to 1935, after which he was one of its councillors from 1935 to 1939.
+He was part of the board of editors of The Journal of Immunology from 1936 to 1942, and an associate editor from 1943 to 1952.